tant/youtube-transcript-processor/README.md

 ```

 ### GET /clean-transcript/{video_id}
-Get a cleaned and nicely formatted transcript using Gemini AI.
+Get a cleaned and formatted transcript with AI-powered processing:
+- Removes sound descriptions
+- Reconstructs text into proper paragraphs
+- Formats as Markdown
+- Includes a 100-word summary of the content

 **Parameters:**
 - `video_id`: YouTube video ID (string, required)